Above the line

 The international insurance and reinsurance market in London.Back to table of contents

-Securities which can be sold on the open market.
+Securities that can be sold on the open market.

 Output of goods and services sold at economically significant prices.